ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 More about what technologies WebSphere Application Server Liberty supports and comes with out of the box as well as how to get these installed/added to your WebSphere Application Server Liberty on the [Configure WebSphere Liberty Server - features](#1-features) section below.

-After installing any new feature/JEE feature to our WebSphere Application Server Liberty, we must clean and build the workspace.
-For doing so, click on Project --> Clean...
+After installing any new feature/JEE feature to our WebSphere Application Server Liberty, we must clean and build the workspace now that we have the appropriate third party JAX-RS libraries.
+First, click on File --> Refresh or press F5.
+Then, click on Project --> Clean...
 Verify Clean all projects is selected and click OK.

 If we look now to the Problems view, we should see many less problems: